2021 Copa del Rey de Baloncesto: Venue

-On December 15, 2020, ACB selected and announced Madrid to host the Copa del Rey on February 2021.
+On December 15, 2020, ACB selected and announced Madrid to host the Copa del Rey in February 2021.
 The former building, which was built in 1960, was destroyed by a fire in 2001.
 Architects Enrique Hermoso and Paloma Huidobro projected a High-Tech style new arena that was built at the same location between 2002 and 2005.
 The arena hosted two major international basketball events in the first decade of the 21st century - the knockout stage of EuroBasket 2007 and the 2008 Euroleague Final Four.
 It also hosted the Copa del Rey in 2006, 2009, 2011 and 2019.
 The arena was the finals venue for the 2014 FIBA Basketball World Cup and the 2015 Euroleague Final Four.

 Draw

 The draw was held on 18 January 2021 in Madrid, Spain.
 The top four ranking teams act as seeded teams in the draw of the quarterfinals.
 For its part, the top ranking team will play its quarterfinal match on Thursday.